 Copper pipe corrosion has four different forms, the most predominant form is called ‘blue water’.
-This is observed when copper leaches from the property’s internal copper plumbing in high enough concentrations to produce a blue or blue-green discolouration of the water (note that this indicates the copper levels in the water may exceed health guidelines and such water should not be consumed).
+This is observed when copper leaches from the property’s internal copper plumbing in high enough concentrations to produce a blue or blue-green discoloration of the water WARNING (note that this indicates the copper levels in the water may exceed health guidelines and such water should not be consumed).

 From time to time, a very small proportion of homes experience a ‘blue water’ problem caused by corrosion in their copper pipes.
 The other major form of corrosion is “pitting corrosion” which involves water leaking through small pin-sized holes in the pipe.

 Copper pipe corrosion is a worldwide concern.
 In Australia, the CSIRO – among others – is undertaking extensive research into the issue.
 However the reasons for copper pipe corrosion are still unknown.